amphellix/FUTURE_DS_02/README.md

 # ABOUT DATASET
 The the dataset consist of  25 columns and 9,995 rows with some being string datatypes and decimal datatypes as well as datetime datatype.
 The dataset consists of:
 Covers sales data from 2014 to 2017 The dataset includes details like Order Date, Ship Date, Customer Name, Product Category, Sales, Profit, Discount, Quantity, Order ID, Region and others.
-Find the dataset; https://www.kaggle.com/datasets/mohamed38/superstoredataset
+[Find the dataset]( https://www.kaggle.com/datasets/mohamed38/superstoredataset)

 # OBJECTIVES